Yourco Logo

 Policy reviewed annually by HR and legal counsel; updates acknowledged within 30 days.

-Confirm formal acknowledgment with policy acknowledgment statements to document employee understanding and agreement.
+Once your policy is set, confirm formal acknowledgment with policy acknowledgment statements to document employee understanding and agreement.

 Build a Compliant Texting Policy Faster With Yourco